-Forest fires have lasting impacts to the entire watershed.
+Wildfires have lasting impacts to the entire watershed, including:

-- loss of wildlife habitat, such as fish kills in streams - soil erosion and sediment transport - surface water quality is impaired due to ash and debris
+- Loss of wildlife habitat, such as fish kills in streams, - Soil erosion and sediment transport, - Surface water quality is impaired due to ash and debris.

-Downstream water users, such as acequias and mutual domestic water associations, are all at risk of impaired water quality after a forest fire.
+Downstream water users, such as acequias and mutual domestic water associations, are all at risk of impaired water quality after a wildfire.